timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

 The approach of doing parallel computations on a single core is not new for other programming languages, but in our .NET world it has appeared starting from .NET Framework 4.6 in 2015.

 We can reach the SIMD-enabled types through `System.Numerics` namespace.
 Even if our hardware doesn't support SIMD instructions, the types provide a software fallback.
 The type we are most interested in is `Vector<T>`.
 Its size depends on `T`.
-Since we have only 256 bits at our disposal we can pack 16 `byte`s, or 8 `int`s, or 4 `double`s into a single vector.
+Since we only have 256 bits at our disposal we can pack 16 `byte`s, or 8 `int`s, or 4 `double`s into a single vector.

-Before we go any further with our example, let's explore how vectors work under the hood.
+Before we go any further with our demo problem, let's explore how vectors work under the hood.
 We will write a simple example in which we add together two arrays containing 8 integers:
 ```csharp
 var array1 = new[] {1, 2, 3, 4, 5, 6, 7, 8};
 var array2 = new[] {1, 2, 3, 4, 5, 6, 7, 8};